uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Examples are:

 - Board games.
-  Simple board games are often just an FSA, where the next move is determined by some input (e.g. a number given by rolling dice), and the final state means that you have completed the game — so the first person to the final state wins.
+  Simple board games are often just an FSA, where the next move is determined by some input (e.g. a number given by rolling dice), and the final state means that you have completed the game &ndash; so the first person to the final state wins.
   Most games are too complex to draw a full FSA for, but a simple game like snakes and ladders could be used as an example.
   What are some sequences of dice throws that will get you to the end of the game?
 What are some sequences that don't?!
 - Simple devices with a few buttons often have states that you can identify.